obenchkroune/inception/README.md

 # TODOs:

-- [ ] look into the bonus part :D
-- [ ] test the openssl certificate check
+- [ ] add a simple NextJS application and serve it using NGINX
-- [ ] generate self-signed certificate for the ftp server
+- [ ] setup a mailhog serivce